What is an Authorised Event?

 - Training events for Organisers and Safety Officers

-- Information and advice from experienced NTET members
+- Practical information and advice from experienced NTET members

 NB: The Sept 2018 (Interim) version of the Rally Organisers Code of Practice is currently being updated.

 To Be, or Not To Be – Authorised

 The organiser of any event where machinery or equipment is operated or movement of vehicles takes place and the public are present and in close proximity needs to be compliant with the regulations listed above.